LiTrans/litrans_web/content/news/smpanel2019.md

 # description:
 ---

-On June 05, 2019, LiTrans organized a panel on the future of mobility and smart transportation at Centre for Urban Innovation, Ryerson University.
+On June 05, 2019, LiTrans organized a panel discussion on the future of mobility and smart transportation at the Centre for Urban Innovation, Ryerson University.

 {{< figure src="/news/images/smpanel.jpg" width="100%" >}}